-Whether you’re one of those people who leaves on a whim, with only your passport, backpack and a sense of adventure, or someone who needs to plan every detail of your upcoming vacation, there’s one big thing you don’t want to forget about: preparing your home for your trip.
+Whether you love to leave on a whim, with only your passport, backpack and a sense of adventure, or you need to plan every detail of your upcoming vacation, there’s one big thing you don’t want to forget about: preparing your home for your trip.

-The big reason to get your house in proper shape before you leave on vacation is safety.
+The primary reason to get your house in proper shape before you leave on vacation is safety.
 An empty home is an easy target for burglars, and you don’t want your home to appear unoccupied.
 But in addition to safety, properly preparing your home before you go on a two-day or two-week vacation can save you money and help ensure that you won’t come home to any surprises.
+Just because your house is empty of people doesn’t mean that the appliances and lights have stopped sucking electricity from the grid.

 - Install a motion-activated sensor to your outdoor light.